-- Requires district school boards to issue a certified unaccompanied homeless youth a card that includes information on the youth's rights and available benefits, and allows health care providers to accept the issued card as proof of the status as a certified unaccompanied homeless youth. - Expands the Keys-to-Independence program to unaccompanied homeless youth who meet certain requirements. - Waives fees for copies of a birth certificate for certified unaccompanied homeless youth and young adults who aged out of foster care. - Requires the Office of Program Policy Analysis and Government Accountability (OPPAGA) to study the current use of college liaisons, the number of students experiencing homelessness, students' requested services, and student experiences.
+- Required district school boards to issue a certified unaccompanied homeless youth card that includes information on the youth's rights and available benefits, and allowed health care providers to accept the issued card as proof of the status as a certified unaccompanied homeless youth. - Expanded the Keys-to-Independence program to unaccompanied homeless youth who meet certain requirements. - Waived fees for copies of a birth certificate for certified unaccompanied homeless youth and young adults who aged out of foster care. - Required the Office of Program Policy Analysis and Government Accountability (OP-PAGA) to study the current use of college liaisons, the number of students experiencing homelessness, students' requested services, and student experiences.

-SB 7034 amended multiple Florida Statutes regarding the duties and responsibilities of the DCF in the Relative Caregiver Program, the care of children, and the Road-to-Independence Program that are targeted at benefiting the lives of foster youth in Florida.
+SB 7034 amended multiple Florida Statutes regarding the duties and responsibilities of DCF in the Relative Caregiver Program, the care of children, and the Road-to-Independence Program that are targeted at benefiting the lives of foster youth in Florida.